 This is not the first article about filotimo nor will it be the last.

 But is filotimo the key ingredient to ending this 'age of loneliness'?
 And why hasn’t this been discussed sooner?
 I want to explore.

-I think in today’s society, the commodification of everything runs very deep.
-We have actually begun to confuse the meaning of a good with a commodity, and the value of exchange has quashed experiential value.
+We have begun to confuse the meaning of a Good with a Commodity, and the value of exchange has triumphed experiential value.
 The exchange of a transaction has dictated the way for many of our most simple interactions.
-Subconsciously, and even at the forefront we ask, “what will this cost me?” and “What will be the exchange in our transaction?” – are some of our thoughts on a sub-conscious level.
+Subconsciously, and even at the forefront we ask, “what will this cost me?" and, "what will be the exchange in our transaction?”.